 Examples: Analyzing, auditing, budgeting, calculating, computing, checking for accuracy, classifying, collecting information, comparing, diagnosing, evaluating, examining, financial, management, financial analysis, organizing, planning, and prioritization.

 Interpersonal or people skills help employees to communicate with others.
 They are really important, as sometimes employers prefer those who have a vast variety of people skills over those who don’t.

 Examples: Articulating, artistic, brainstorming, confidence, convincing, listening, open-mindedness, persuasive, promoting public speaking, quick thinking, leadership, ambition.

 As most modern companies have a huge staff of employees, teamwork becomes one of the most important qualities ever!

 Tech skills are not required in every company, most likely almost in every company.
-But they can add you several points.
+But they can add several points.

-Examples: Adjusting, algorithms, assembling, balancing, computing, configuration, customer support, electronics, Email, engineering, hardware, information technology, networking, new technologies, operating systems.
+Examples: Adjusting, algorithms, assembling, balancing, computing, configuration, customer support, electronics, Email, engineering, hardware, information technology, networking, new technologies, and operating systems.

 Creative thinking is required even for tech applicants as brainstorming and outstanding ideas will be highly estimated by every employer.